Director of Parent Advocacy

 Candidate requirements

-• Currently live within commuting range of one of these campuses OR prepared to relocate within 60 days (local connections preferred): Santa Barbara, CA; Palo Alto, CA; Piedmont, CA; Lake Forest, CA; Bethesda, MD; Austin, TX; Fort Worth, TX; or Kirkland, WA.
+• Currently living within commuting range of one of these campus locations OR prepared to relocate within 60 days (candidates with established local community ties preferred): Scottsdale, AZ; Palo Alto, CA; Piedmont, CA; Lake Forest, CA; San Francisco, CA; Greenwich, CT; Bethesda, MD; New York City, NY; Austin, TX; Fort Worth, TX; Houston, TX; or Kirkland, WA

-• Flexibility for non-standard hours: early mornings (7-9am), late afternoons (2-4pm), evening programming (2-3x monthly), and weekend commitments
+• Flexibility for non-standard hours: early mornings (7–9am), late afternoons (2–4pm), evening events 2–3 times monthly, and occasional weekend commitments

 Nice to have